Ukrainian Orthodox Church Officially Gains Independence From Russian Church

 Tensions escalated in the religious and political schisms after Russia annexed Crimea from Ukraine in 2014, following the ouster of a pro-Moscow president in Kiev.
 The war in eastern Ukraine that erupted between Ukrainian forces and Russian-backed separatists after the annexation has left more than 10,000 people dead.

-In November, Russia intensified the conflict when it seized three Ukrainian vessels and 24 soldiers and security officers near Crimea.
-Russia accused Ukraine of illegally entering its waters, but Ukraine said its two navy ships and tug boat were following international maritime rules.
+In November, Russia intensified the conflict when it seized three Ukrainian vessels and 24 sailors and security officers near Crimea.
+Russia accused Ukraine of illegally entering its waters, but Ukraine said its two navy ships and tugboat were following international maritime rules.

 Ukraine's split may have caused the Russian Orthodox Church to lose 30 to 40 percent of its 150 million members, as The New York Times reported last month.